 Dominion Energy is already a community partner in South Carolina, contributing to non-profits in the state through its local office, Dominion Energy Carolina Gas Transmission.
 In 2015 and 2016, the company provided grants to 43 non-profits across South Carolina and Georgia.
 And after coming together with SCANA, Dominion Energy plans to contribute an additional $1 million in charitable giving—on top of what SCANA has already committed—each year for at least five years.

-But to understand why you would benefit from a Dominion Energy and SCANA merger, you need only look to its record in the neighboring state of Virginia.
+To understand why you would benefit from a Dominion Energy and SCANA merger, you need only look to Dominion Energy's record in the state of Virginia.
 Dominion Energy serves 2.5 million electric customers in the Commonwealth of Virginia, where residential electric rates are well below regional and national averages.
 An electric bill for a typical Dominion Energy Virginia customer has only gone up by 8 percent since July 2008—an annual rate of increase hovering around 1 percent.
 That means the inflation-adjusted price of Dominion Energy electric service in Virginia has actually dropped since 2008.

 Additionally, Dominion Energy has maintained rate stability even while investing billions in new, reliable and secure supplies of energy—including a push for cleaner and more environmentally friendly sources, such as solar power generation.